caddyserver/dist/init/README.md

 Without the `--resume` flag, the `--config` flag will overwrite any last-known configuration.

 However, it is totally safe and normal to use both the `--config` and `--resume` options together if you need to use both a config file and the API.
 Just be aware that if you update your config file and want to apply those changes, _stopping and starting the server is the wrong way to do this_.
 Restarting the service is orthogonal to config changes; this is a unique safety feature that guarantees durability and prevents data loss.
 If the config file has the latest changes, you should use the reload command instead.

+## Explanation of directives

+To keep our unit files tidy, we haven't littered them with comments.
+So here we explain the [parameters we've chosen](https://github.com/caddyserver/dist/pull/1):

+- **`After=network.target`** ensures that the network interfaces are online before Caddy starts.
+This is necessary because Caddy uses the network to obtain certificates and serve your site over TLS.
+- **`TimeoutStopSec=5s`** will forcibly kill the caddy process if it cannot gracefully shut down within this time limit.
+We figure, if you're stopping the server anyway (as opposed to reloading -- two very distinct operations!) then stopping gracefully is less important than stopping at all.
+- **`LimitNOFILE=1048576`** raises the file descriptor limit for the caddy process (`ulimit -n`).
+This is very important for busy sites, or for servers which need to keep connections open longer.
+This is the [maximum allowed value](https://stackoverflow.com/a/1213069/1048862) for some popular Linux distros.
+- **`LimitNPROC=512`** raises the number of threads caddy is allowed to have (`ulimit -u`).
+Obviously, setting this too low for a highly concurrent server is a bad idea.
+- **`PrivateTmp=true`** keeps /tmp and /var/tmp private, which are discarded after caddy stops.
+- **`ProtectSystem=full`** allows writing to /var, which is crucial so that it can store certificates and other data for your site.
+- **`AmbientCapabilities=CAP_NET_BIND_SERVICE`** allows caddy to bind to low ports (< 1024) without running as root.